mikegleen/modes/doc/source/configuration.rst

 ----

    Required.
 But see the :ref:`column` statement for an exception.
+   The cmd: statement is the lead statement of each document and controls how the other statements in the document will be interpreted.
    See below for a description of the individual commands.

 .. _column: